Cardano-Fans/crfa-cardano-donation-app/README.md

 ###

 ## Requirements
-- at least JDK11 (feature request: native image / docker image)
+- At least JDK11 (Feature Request: native image via GraalVM / docker image -> give us a shout!)
 - Intel / AMD
 - Linux or OSX
-- Currently ARM: Raspberry PI 3 and 4 are not supported (feature request: Raspberry PI support)
+- Currently ARM: Raspberry PI 3 and 4 are not supported (Feature Request -> Raspberry PI support give us a shout!)
+- Single address wallet only and if you use this wallet / address then use it only by wallets with single address support (e.g. NamniWallet / ccvault).

 ## Installation
 - Create test and / or mainnet project on https://blockfrost.io, you need projectId inside of configuration file